-Simard Bilodeau Contemporary is pleased to present The Merry Makers, a solo exhibition by Illinois-based pop surrealist painter, Carrie Pearce.
+Simard Bilodeau Contemporary, is pleased to present The Merry Makers, a solo exhibition by Illinois-based pop surrealist painter, Carrie Pearce.
 This collection offers the viewer a peak into the fantastical mind of Pearce, who perceives reality with a childlike curiosity and finds magic in the forgotten, the strange, and the macabre.
-As The Merry Makers leads the viewer down a yellow brick road of sorts, he or she will be transported in to the world of Ina, a child whose imagination and wonder have lifted her out of personal tragedy, and the muse of this collection of work.
+As The Merry Makers leads the viewer down a yellow brick road of sorts, he or she will be transported to world of Ina, a child for whom imagination and wonder have lifted out of tragedy, and the muse of this collection of work.
 What follows are words from the artist, herself:

 These paintings are about the magical world of make-believe and the imagination that brings us hope, dreams, fears, and wishes.
 Inspired, by a photo of a little girl in a full body cast, arched like a rainbow surrounded by her toys, seemingly being carried by her toy elephant.
 Ina is her name, and she was hospitalized for the first ten years of her life.
 Due to a rare form of Tuberculosis, she underwent dozens of surgeries to fuse her spine and was in a cast for a decade.
 Her parents were only allowed to visit once a month.
 She had only her imagination, nurses and a few toys.
 Ina is healthy today and in her nineties.
 She was a seamstress, crafter and doll maker.
 I would like my paintings to inspire people to use their imaginations.
 There is no story that can’t be told, real or imaginary.
 I would also like to bridge the gap between fine art and pop surrealism, I feel as if I am somewhere between the two.
 A collection of my inspirational objects will be on display to illustrate my imaginative process.